Singapore Coffee Market Research: What Consumers Actually Want

 The Consistency Paradox

 A single bad experience erodes trust disproportionately.
 One watery latte after twenty perfect ones creates doubt.
 Brands that scale quickly without quality control lose customers faster than they gain them.
+This is something we can measure through product testing and mystery shopping programmes across multiple outlets.

 The Loyalty Illusion

 Subscription programs improve retention but reach limited audiences.
 Points programs generate some stickiness, but a competing 30% discount can override months of accumulated points.
+We observed identical loyalty illusions in our K-beauty research, where consumers claimed brand devotion but switched the moment a competitor offered a bundle deal.

 Consumer Segments Worth Understanding